multiversx/mx-docs/docs/developers/sc-calls.md

 The most common type of async call.
 This type of call can be executed with `.async_call_and_exit()`.
 As of framework version `0.50.2`, this replaces the deprecated `.async_call()` method.

 :::important
-This type of call uses the `async V1` mechanism.
+Async call uses the `async V1` mechanism.
 :::

 ```rust
 pub fn async_call_and_exit(self) -> !
 ```

+In this example, we are building an `async V1 call` to a `destination` smart contract address using the adder contract's proxy:

 ```rust title=adder.rs
     #[endpoint]